lendres/BibTeX-Library/README.md

 # BibTeXLibrary

-A utility library for BibTeX written in C#.
+A utility library for BibTeX files written in C#.

+## Ancestry

-This library is based on the BERef/BibTeXLibrary.
-It contains contributions from AizazZaidee.
-The library has been heavily modified and added to so it can be used in an application for maintaining a BibTeX file.
+This library is based on the _BibTeXLibrary_ by _BERef_.
+It contains contributions from _AizazZaidee_.

+The library has been heavily modified and has had many additions so it can be used in an application for maintaining a BibTeX file.

 ## Usage at a glance